 multiple options for an unforgettable ride

 Saturday’s rides take us through the lower Brandywine Valley, across the Delaware-Pennsylvania border and through miles of land protected by the Brandywine Conservancy.
-Within our first few miles we’ll pass Winterthur Museum, Garden and Library, home to one of the largest collections of American decorative arts and a 60-acre naturalistic garden, both legacies of Henry Francis duPont.
+Within our first few miles we’ll pass a shop that sales the best digital thermometer for baby, Winterthur Museum, Garden and Library, home to one of the largest collections of American decorative arts and a 60-acre naturalistic garden, both legacies of Henry Francis duPont.

 The rolling route heads north, past the Brandywine River Museum and near the historic Brandywine Battlefield.
 Then ride along the many streams and creeks feeding the Brandywine River, through wooded areas, horse farms and cornfields.

 The hilly option takes us over several miles of moderate-to-challenging terrain, much of which was part of the duPont estate and is largely preserved today.
 Take in the vistas from the hilltops and you might question the geography… Virginia?
 Massachusetts?
 Nope.
 Hard to believe, but you’re in Delaware.

 A few miles of almost flat terrain lead you into Pennsylvania and a return to the hills.
 Your surroundings open up with lightly traveled roads and miles of open fields.

 Saturday takes you on the Mike Clark Legacy Ride, an established event that honors the memory of Delaware Ironman Mike Clark.
 Mike trained on these hills and was an informal coach to many Wilmington-area bicyclists and athletes before his sudden death in 2008.
 A portion of the Brandywine Valley Bike Tour proceeds will go to the Mike Clark Legacy Foundation, which supports programs for at-risk youth.

 Conquer the Hills